Alcohol Abuse Facts

 Alcohol abuse treatment center Newport Beach

 Seeking professional treatment for an alcohol use disorder (alcohol addiction, alcohol abuse) is the best way to stop drinking.
 Many individuals turn to alcohol (and other substances) as a coping strategy to deal with stress, negative feelings, boredom, and past traumas with no intention of becoming a heavy drinker.
 However, alcohol is very addictive.
 Over time, the individual will experience physical withdrawals after abstaining from chronic alcohol use.

-Alcohol abuse treatment initially aims to ease the withdrawal symptoms by close monitoring and prescribing a slow taper of benzodiazepines.
+Alcohol rehab Newport Beach initially aims to ease the withdrawal symptoms by close monitoring and prescribing a slow taper of benzodiazepines.
 Benzodiazepines work on the same receptors as alcohol in the brain and can help prevent and worsen the deadly withdrawal effects associated with alcohol.
 If an individual is experiencing withdrawal symptoms, they will need to be closely monitored in a hospital or residential treatment for approximately 72 hours.
-Once the acute withdrawal phase is over, treatment aims to identify the underlying triggers resulting in the alcohol abuse behavior.
+Once the acute withdrawal phase is over, Alcohol Treatment Newport Beach aims to identify the underlying triggers resulting in the alcohol abuse behavior.

 The goal of treatment is to replace negative coping skills and patterns with positive cognitive behavioral skills.
 Alcohol treatment includes both a pharmacological approach and a psychotherapy approach.
 Medications are used to prevent cravings associated with alcohol, to lessen or prevent withdrawal effects, and to induce unpleasant side effects if alcohol is consumed.